Hellrunner2k/ComfyUI-HellrunnersMagicalNodes/README.md

 # Nodes
 ## Magical Save Node
 This node optionally separates the generation data from the image.

+## Thermal Latenator
+Makes empty Latents with 100% seed control.
+You can also ressed lanetnts.